PLANES

 July 2015 - February 2017

-PLANES was a piece of theatre written and performed by Porter with an accompanying live score by two musicians.
-It chronicled the the suicide of his sister alongside the disappearance of Malaysia Airlines Flight 370.
-It was developed at the Battersea Arts Centre and opened The Yard Theatre’s Now Festival of contemporary theatre with support from Arts Council England.
+PLANES was a performance written and devised by Porter with an accompanying live score by two musicians.
+Combining movement, monologue, projected video and a live aircraft radio receiver, it chronicled the suicide of his sister alongside the mysterious disappearance of Malaysia Airlines Flight 370.

 ‘Oh, I don’t know.
 A week or two later, I went to Hackney Wick to see my friend Richard Porter’s play, PLANES, at the Yard theatre.
 It’s a monologue with two musicians – really just Rich talking on stage, telling the story of his sister’s suicide, which coincided with the disappearance of Malaysian Airlines Flight 370.
 It’s a play, I think now, about these two ways of reading the world, about the pull towards paranoia, to building narratives of blame and punishment, and about what happens if you don’t.